kumahq/kuma/app/kuma-prometheus-sd/README.md

 ## How it works

-`kuma-prometheus-sd` is meant to be run alongside `Prometheus` instance.
+`kuma-prometheus-sd` is meant to run alongside `Prometheus` instance.

 It is responsible for talking to `Kuma` Control Plane and fetching an up-to-date list of scrape targets from it.

 It then transforms that information into a format that `Prometheus` can understand, and saves it into a file on disk.

-`Prometheus` periodically reads from that file and updates its scraping configuration accordingly.
+`Prometheus` watches for changes to that file and updates its scraping configuration accordingly.

 ## How to use